mateors/css/responsive.md

 }
 ```
 The video [24 | MAKE A WEBSITE RESPONSIVE FOR ALL DEVICES ...](https://www.youtube.com/watch?v=UUjNEMXZA-k) walks through setting up breakpoints and media queries for various screen sizes.

+###🖥️ 5.
+Design for Large Displays
+Use wrappers and containers to control layout width and padding.
+The video [Designing for larger displays — CSS layout tutorial](https://www.youtube.com/watch?v=5KJMD2GnBsg) demonstrates how to:

+* Wrap sections with a `div`
+* Style and center the wrapper
+* Apply consistent padding

+This ensures your content doesn’t feel lost in whitespace on 2K/4K screens.

+###🧪 6.
+Test Across Devices
+Use browser dev tools and tools like Lighthouse to simulate large screens and check layout behavior.
+Also consider:

+* Setting `viewport` meta tag correctly
+* Avoiding fixed widths for layout elements